JakubIllner/jakubillner.github.io/_posts/2023-11-10-data-integration-analytics.markdown

 ![Task Pipeline](/images/2023-11-10-data-integration-analytics/task-pipeline.jpg)

-## Automate Load to Database with Events and Functions
+## D. Automate load to database with Events and Functions

 ### Create and Deploy Function